astral-sh/uv/STYLE.md

 ## Documentation

 1. Use periods at the end of all sentences, including lists unless they enumerate single items.
-1. Avoid language that patronizers the reader, e.g., "simply do this".
+1. Avoid language that patronizes the reader, e.g., "simply do this".

 ### Sections